trevorprater/pymorton/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/d/da/Lebesgue-3d-step3.png)

 In mathematical analysis and computer science, Z-order, Morton order, or Morton code is a function which maps multidimensional data to one dimension while preserving locality of the data points.
-It was introduced in 1966 by G. M. Morton.[1]
+It was introduced in 1966 by G. M. Morton.
 The z-value of a point in multidimensions is simply calculated by interleaving the binary representations of its coordinate values.
 Once the data are sorted into this ordering, any one-dimensional data structure can be used such as binary search trees, B-trees, skip lists or (with low significant bits truncated) hash tables.
 The resulting ordering can equivalently be described as the order one would get from a depth-first traversal of a quadtree. ([Wikipedia](https://en.wikipedia.org/wiki/Z-order_curve))

 ## Installation